Updated July 8, 2020

 - Encourage people to wash hands before, several times during, and after an event.

-- Consider adjustments to how snacks are provided or encourage people to bring their own.
+- Rather than providing communal snacks and water, encourage people to bring their own.

 - Request donations of hand sanitizer and disinfectant wipes.